Commer FC: History

 Reportedly, one condition of the government bailout of Chrysler's British operations in 1976 was a commitment to upgrade the Spacevan, which was praised for its brakes, cornering, and price, but criticized for its power, comforts, and top speed.
 A revised Spacevan was thus introduced in 1977, using the same mechanicals but with numerous cosmetic changes, conveniences, and a new interior.
-Although outdated by its demise in 1982, by which time Commer had been taken over by Peugeot, the Spacevan remained a familiar sight in the UK thanks to its role with Post Office Telephones – which was almost solely responsible for it remaining in production for so long and these vans and outstanding orders were inherited by British Telecom on its formation in October 1981.
+Although outdated by its demise in 1982, the Spacevan remained a familiar sight in the UK thanks to its role with Post Office Telecommunications whose contract was almost solely responsible for it remaining in production after the acquisition of Commer by Peugeot.
+The extant fleet and outstanding orders were inherited by British Telecom on its formation in October 1981.
 By this time, there were three engines: two 1.7 L petrol engines of either 50 hp (with low compression) or 58 hp (with high compression), and a 1.8-liter Perkins diesel engine with 42 hp, with a four-speed manual transmission and no automatic available.
 The last Spacevan was built in 1983.

-Under PSA's management, the Dodge SpaceVan was succeded by a rebadged version of the Peugeot J5 (itself a rebadged Fiat Ducato) called the "Talbot Express"; it was only available for the UK market.
+Under PSA's management, the Dodge SpaceVan was succeeded by a rebadged version of the Peugeot J5 (itself a rebadged Fiat Ducato) called the "Talbot Express"; it was only available for the UK market.
 On the other hand, Renault Trucks (who had bought the truck division of Chrysler Europe) offered the Dodge 50 series as the successor to the SpaceVan, being available as both a van, chassis cab and pickup - thus offering a wider variety of body styles than the Talbot Express.
 Nevertheless, the 50 series range was significantly bigger and heavier than the SpaceVan.

-In contrary to its rivals, which had dissapeared from everyday streetscape during the previous years, the Dodge SpaceVan remained a familiar sight on British roads up until the mid-1990s.
+In contrary to its rivals, which had disappeared from everyday streetscape during the previous years, the Dodge SpaceVan remained a familiar sight on British roads up until the mid-1990s.